box/developer.box.com/guides/search/quick-start/index.md

 This guide will take you through the following steps.

-1. Create a metadata template
+1. [Create a metadata template][stepone]
-2. Locate information about the metadata template via API
+2. [Locate information about the metadata template][steptwo] via API
-3. Apply the metadata template to at least one file
+3. [Apply the metadata template][stepthree] to at least one file
-4. Construct a metadata query API call to obtain the content from step 3
+4. [Construct a metadata query API call][stepfour] to obtain the content from step 3

 <Next>

 I am ready to get started

 </Next>

+[stepone]: g://search/quick-start/create-metadata-template/
+[steptwo]: g://search/quick-start/locate-template-info/
+[stepthree]: g://search/quick-start/apply-template-to-file/
+[stepfour]: g://search/quick-start/metadata-query-api/